rapidez/docs/src/4.x/deployment.md

 ## Secure OpenSearch

 You have to secure your OpenSearch instance so other people can't manipulate the data in it as it needs to be exposed for InstantSearch.

-Add
+Add this in your [`opensearch.yml`](https://docs.opensearch.org/docs/latest/install-and-configure/configuring-opensearch/index/#configuration-file)
 ```yaml
 http.cors.enabled: true
 http.cors.allow-credentials: true